 How are chromosomes relevant to ARSA?

 Chromosomes are where most of our genetic information is kept.
 We usually have 46 of them matched in pairs: 23 come from one parent and the other 23 come from the other parent.
 For example, people with Down syndrome have an extra chromosome number 21.
-People with DiGeorge syndrome have a change in the information in one of the chromosomes number 22.
-Both of those conditions are seen more frequently in babies with an ARSA: if such a change in information within the chromosomes occurs, it would be the cause for the ARSA.
+People with DiGeorge syndrome have a change in the information in a fragment of the chromosomes number 22.
+Both of those conditions are seen more frequently in babies with an ARSA.
+If such a change in information within the chromosomes occurs, it would be the cause for the ARSA.
 However in most cases of ARSA, no chromosomal defect is identified and no genetic cause of the ARSA is determined.

 Should I have more tests done?

 When ARSA is identified during your scan, your caregiver can refer you for a targeted or expanded scan of the baby’s anatomy, particularly the heart and blood vessels.
 If the ARSA is isolated and no other anatomic defects or markers are identified, you will probably not need any further testing.
-However if other worrying findings are seen, you may be referred for genetic counseling and genetic testing, to rule out possible chromosomal conditions in your baby, such as Down syndrome and DiGeorge syndrome.
+However if other worrying findings are seen, you may be referred for genetic counseling and genetic testing, such as amniocentesis or chorionic villus sampling (CVS) with chromosomal microarray or whole exome sequencing, can help to rule out possible chromosomal conditions in your baby, such as Down syndrome and DiGeorge syndrome.
 Your individual risk for having a fetus with Down syndrome or other genetic condition can be derived from a battery of tests.
 The management approach in your case will depend on several factors, including your age, the week of pregnancy when ARSA was diagnosed, and the results of any other screening tests for Down syndrome and other genetic testing you have had.

 What are the things to watch for during the pregnancy?